 Step 2: Powering the Dome

-The HD1 Pro Dome is powered by Power Over Ethernet (PoE) which can be provided by an ethernet switch or by the optional SIM injector, which has an integrated switch that supplies POE.
+The HD1 Pro Dome 5G is powered by Power Over Ethernet (PoE) which can be provided by an ethernet switch, or by a POE injector.
 There are several different options to power the HD1 Dome, all of which have their positives and negatives.
 We'll go over those in this section.

 • Standard 2 port POE injector: $89